FastFlowDebate/FastFlow/README.md

 ## Contribution

-* Use the [Javascript Standard code style](https://github.com/feross/standard) for any and all JS development!
+* Use the [Javascript Standard code style](https://github.com/feross/standard) for any and all JS development!!!

 * Try to keep the CHANGELOG.md updated, especially for features, improvements, and bug fixes.